TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/OSX/SSHKeyOSX.rst

    +-----------------+

-Your private key is saved to the ``id_rsa`` file in the ``.ssh`` subdirectory of your home directory and is used to verify the public key you use belongs your Gerrit_ account.
+Your private key is saved to the ``id_rsa`` file in the ``.ssh`` subdirectory of your home directory and is used to verify the public key you use belongs to your Gerrit_ account.

 .. warning::